jaijacobk/aurora_pg_rds_infra/README.md

 ![Screenshot](images/image_5.png)

 ### Step 8: (Fallback to East)
-Once the East region recovers from the
+Once the East region recovers from the distaster, it is time to fallback and make the East the primary agian.
+Here is what you need to do.

 1. Delete the East Stack (do it from the cloudformation)
 2. Change the name of the global cluster from the parameter store (/demo/rds/global/cluster/name).
 For example, change 'demo-global-cluster-1' to 'demo-global-cluster-2'
 3. Update the West Cloudformation stack